drewthayer/capstone2-avalanche/README.md

 ### improvements:
 __more data!__ models need a longer data record (and more backcountry zones) to train
  - obervation data are provided by public...biased towards weekends and popular areas
- - weather data: hard to find old records
+ - wind data: hard to find old records
+ - much more SNOTEL data available
+   - brings its own data size problems... _dimensionality reduction?_

 __more flexible models__: hard to capture the highly variable nature of a stochastic natural process
   - random forest regressor is not tuned yet